AhuraMagda/tutajdonata.pl/README.md

 # Inside Travel Website
-This is a personal website made for Donata Dróżdż.
+This is a simple HTML + CSS personal website made for Donata Dróżdż.

 ## Table of contents
 - [Overview](#overview)